 3.4 Observers

 External observers can be invited to attend STEMG meetings on a one-off basis.
 However, the number of these external observers in a meeting is at the discretion of the STEMG chairperson and must not be more than 4 (four) per meeting.
+Exceptions to this rule can be evaluated on a case-by-case basis.

 External observers do not have voting rights.